VitorSiqueirr/front-end-interview-test-zippia/README.md

 ## How to run the project in development

-In the project directorie, run the script:
+In the project directory, run the script:

 ```sh
 npm run dev